-I stepped off my digital scale and like always I wasn’t happy.
+I stepped off my digital scale and I wasn’t happy.

 My weight was still the same and for some reason, I wasn’t gaining any new muscle and size.